-In connection with entering into the Credit Agreement, we paid approximately \$6,109 in financing costs, which have been deferred and are included in other assets.
-The deferred financing costs are being amortized as interest expense over the life of the debt.
+In connection with entering into the Credit Agreement, we paid \$6,184 in financing costs which are being amortized as interest expense over the life of the debt.

-In connection with the acquisition of Enobia in February 2012, we borrowed approximately \$320,000 under the facility and used our available cash for the remaining purchase price.
-We borrowed \$240,000 under the term loan facility and \$80,000 under the revolving facility.
-As of March 31, 2012, we borrowed \$115,000 under the revolving credit facility and we had open letters of credit of \$3,689.
-Our borrowing availability was approximately \$81,000 at March 31, 2012.
-In April 2012, we made payments of \$60,000 on the revolving credit facility.
+In connection with the acquisition of Enobia in February 2012, we borrowed \$240,000 under the term loan facility and \$80,000 under the revolving facility, and we used our available cash for the remaining purchase price.
+During the quarter ended June 30, 2012, we repaid the revolving facility in full.
+In the third quarter 2012, we repaid \$67,000 of the term loan, and we had \$161,000 outstanding on the term loan at September 30, 2012.
+As of September 30, 2012, we had open letters of credit of \$9,918, and our borrowing availability under the revolving facility was \$190,082.

-The fair value of our long term debt, which are Level 2 liabilities, approximates book value.
+The fair value of our long term debt, which is measured using Level 2 inputs, approximates book value.

 On February 7, 2012, the Second Amended and Restated Credit Agreement (Prior Credit Agreement), dated March 7, 2011 was terminated.
-All outstanding borrowings under the Former Credit Agreement were cancelled.
+All outstanding borrowings under the Former Credit Agreement were canceled.
 The Former Credit Agreement was terminated in connection with, and simultaneously with, execution of the Credit Agreement described above.